Show All Answers

 For the April 2021 election, ballots will be mailed March 15 - 22, 2021.
 If you don’t receive your ballot, please call the City Clerks office at 970-244-1509.

 Ballots are mailed to eligible voters at an address within the Grand Junction city limits.
 If you didn’t get a ballot it could be because:

 If you make a mistake on your ballot, or for some other reason are unable to use the ballot mailed to you, please fill out and file a Replacement Ballot Form.

 All ballots must be returned by 7 pm on Election Day.
 Postmarks do not count as a received date.
 Ballots received after 7 pm on Election Day will not be counted.

 Ballots can be returned via mail (with the proper amount for postage affixed) or to one of the drop boxes listed on the voter instructions.

-All registered voters can vote for candidates in the at-large race as well.
-Again, the same ballot is sent to all registered voters.
+All eligible voters can vote for candidates in the at-large race as well.
+Again, the same ballot is sent to all eligible voters.

 Per the City’s Charter (Section 20), the names of candidates shall be arranged in alphabetical order of the surnames.